webvpro/playcypher-json-md-playground/markdown/CSRD/Foci/exists-in-two-places-at-once.md

+---
+aliases:
----,aliases:,- exists in two places at once,tags:,- Compendium/CSRD/en/Foci,---
+- exists in two places at once
+tags:
+- Compendium/CSRD/en/Foci
+---

 You exist in two places at once.
  ### Intrusion